Homeostasis & ResponseExam Focus

 Exam Favourite

-The nervous system is the highest-frequency topic in Unit 6, appearing in 4 out of 5 recent AQA Paper 2 exams.
+The nervous system is a high-frequency topic in Unit 6 / Topic 7, appearing across all exam boards.
 Expect 4-8 marks, often combined with the reflex arc or reaction time practical.

 How it is tested: